liuyejia/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Responsible AI
+  - Machine Learning
-  - Continual Learning
+  - Data Science
-  - Efficiency on Edge Intelligence
+  - GuZheng

 # Education to show in About widget
 education:
   courses: